-The subsidiary corporations have not defaulted in the payment of borrowings in the financial years ended 30 June 2016 and 2015.
+The subsidiary corporations have not defaulted in the payment of borrowings in the financial years ended 30 June 2017 and 30 June 2016.
 As at the end of the reporting period, no claims on the financial guarantee are expected.

-The trade receivables of the Group comprise 2 debtors (2015: 2 debtors) that individually represented 21% to 25% (2015: 19% to 33%) of trade receivables.
+The trade receivables of the Group comprise 2 debtors (2016: 2 debtors) that individually represented 23% (2016: 21% to 25%) of trade receivables.